commonmark/commonmark.js/README.md

 var writer = new commonmark.HtmlRenderer({sourcepos: true});
 ```

-THe following options are currently supported:
+The following options are currently supported:

 - `sourcepos`:  if `true`, source position information for block-level
   elements will be rendered in the `data-sourcepos` attribute (for